 Category: Board Performance and Work Practices; see Report Section 1

-2. Develop metrics to measure the effectiveness of the Board’s functioning and improvement efforts, and publish the materials used for training to gauge levels of improvement.
+2. The Board should develop metrics to measure the effectiveness of the Board’s functioning and improvement efforts, and publish the materials used for training to gauge levels of improvement.

 Category: Board Performance and Work Practices; see Report Section 3

-3.
+3. The Board should conduct qualitative/quantitative studies to determine how the qualifications of Board candidate pools change over time, and should regularly assess Director's compensation levels against prevailing standards.
 Category: Board Performance and Work Practices; see Report Section 3

-4. Continue supporting cross-community engagement aimed at developing an understanding of the distinction between policy development and policy implementation, and administrative matters.
+4. The Board should continue supporting cross-community engagement aimed at developing an understanding of the distinction between policy development and policy implementation, and administrative matters.
 Develop complementary mechanisms whereby the Supporting Organizations and Advisory Committees (SO/AC) can consult with the Board on matters, including, but not limited to policy, implementation and administrative matters, on which the Board makes decisions.

 Category: Policy/ Implementation/ Executive Function Distinction; see Report Section 5

-5. Review redaction standards for Board documents, Document Information Disclosure Policy (DIDT) and any other ICANN documents to create a single published redaction policy.
+5. The Board should review redaction standards for Board documents, Document Information Disclosure Policy (DIDP) and any other ICANN documents to create a single published redaction policy.
 Institute a process to regularly evaluate redacted material to determine if redactions are still required and if not, ensure that redactions are removed.

 Category: Decision Making Transparency and Appeals Processes; see Report Section 6